viditagg2005/2025/_posts/2025-04-28-Analysing _the_Fourier_Spectrum_Biases_of_Generative_Models.md

 ## Analysis of Bias in GANs

-Now, let us analyze the Generative Adversarial Networks(GANs) spectral deficiencies.
+Now, let us analyze GAN's spectral deficiencies.
 In this section we show that the ability of GANs to learn a distribution is significantly biased against the high spatial frequencies.

 Some works have earlier attributed this merely to scarcity of high frequencies in natural images, recent works have shown that this is not so.
 There are two main hypotheses that have been proposed for the spectral biases; one attributes it to the employment of upsampling operations, and other attributes it to linear dependencies in Conv filter , i.e. , the size of the kernel deployed in the generator network.
-In addition to this, some works such as [add references]  show that downsampling layers also cause missing frequencies in discriminator.
-This issue may make the generator lacking the gradient information to model high-frequency content, resulting in a significant spectrum discrepancy between generated images and real images.
 We take up these hypotheses in the remainder of this section.

 ### Setting Up the Generative CNN Structure

 We’ll start by setting up the structure of a generative CNN model, which typically consists of a series of convolutional layers with filters that learn different features.
 Our CNN is structured as a stack of convolutional layers, with each layer represented as:

-[Insert image for a cnn network]
+{% include figure.html path="assets/img/2025-04-28-Analysing _the_Fourier_Spectrum_Biases_of_Generative_Models/CNN_Image.png" class="img-fluid" %}

 $$ H_{l+1}^i = \text{Conv}_l^i(H_l) = \sum_c F_{l}^{i,c} * \text{Up}(\sigma(H_l^c)) $$